 Liaison

 Members of the ICG will ensure that the communities from which they are drawn are working on their part of the transition plans.
 This involves informing them of requirements and schedules, tracking progress, and highlighting the results or remaining issues.
-The role of a coordination group member during this phase is to provide status updates about the progress of his or her community in developing their component, and to coordinate which community will develop a transition proposal for each area of overlap (e.g., special-use registry)
+The role of a coordination group member during this phase is to provide status updates about the progress of his or her community in developing their component, and to coordinate which community will develop a transition proposal for each area of overlap (e.g., special-use registry).

+The ICG expects a plan from the country code and generic name communities (possibly a joint one), a plan from the numbers community, and a plan from the protocol parameters community.

+The ICG members chosen from a particular community are the official communication channel between the ICG and that community.
+The ICG is open for input and feedback from all interested parties.
+The ICG expects that all interested parties get involved as early as possible in the relevant community processes.
+Input received directly by the ICG may be referred to the relevant community discussion.

 Assessment

-When the group receives output from the independent groups it will discuss and assess their workability, assess their compatibility and interoperability with the proposals of the other groups, and verify their levels of support in the respective communities.
+When the group receives output from the communities it will discuss and assess their compatibility and interoperability with the proposals of the other communities.
+Each proposal should be submitted with a clear record of how consensus has been reached for the proposal in the community, and provide an analysis that shows the proposal is in practice workable.

 The ICG might at some point detect problems with the component proposals.
 At that point the role of the ICG is to communicate that back to the relevant communities so that they (the relevant communities) can address the issues.
-In assessing consensus, the coordination group will rely to some extent on its members to reflect to the rest of the group the support levels within the member's own community, but the group is also authorized to engage in independent assessments, such as public notice and comment periods.
+It is not in the role of the ICG to develop proposals or to select from among competing proposals.

 Assembling and submitting a complete proposal

-The assembly effort involves taking the proposals for the different components and verifying that they fulfil the intended scope, meet the intended criteria, that there are no missing parts, and that the whole fits together.
-The ICG will then develop a draft final proposal that achieves consensus within the ICG itself.
+The assembly effort involves taking the proposals for the different components and verifying that the whole fulfils the intended scope, meets the intended criteria, that there are no missing parts, and that the whole fits together.
+The ICG will then develop a draft final proposal that achieves rough consensus within the ICG itself.
 The ICG will then put this proposal up for public comment involving a reasonable period of time for reviewing the draft proposal, analyzing and preparing supportive or critical comments.
 The ICG will then review these comments and determine whether modifications are required.
-If not, and the coordination group agrees, the proposal will be submitted to NTIA.
+If no modifications are needed, and the coordination group agrees, the proposal will be submitted to NTIA.

-If changes are required to fix problems or achieve broader support, the ICG is authorized to make minor amendments in consultation with the affected communities of interest.
+If changes are required to fix problems or achieve broader support, the ICG will work with the affected communities of interest in a manner similar to what was described in task (ii) above.
 If, in the ICG’s opinion, broad public support for the proposal as articulated by the NTIA is not present, the parts of the proposal that are not supported return to the liaison phase.

 Information sharing

 The ICG should serve as a central clearinghouse for public information about the IANA stewardship transition process.
-Its secretariat should maintain an independent website, under its own domain, where status updates, meetings and notices are announced, proposals are stored, the ICG members are listed, etc.
+Its secretariat should maintain an independent website, under its own domain, where status updates, meetings and notices are announced, proposals are stored, the ICG members are listed, etc. As the development of the transition plans will take some time, it is important that information about ongoing work is distributed early and continuously.
+This will enable sharing of ideas and the detection of potential issues.